acf-quizbowl/acf-quizbowl.github.io/packet-submission-guidelines.md

 *Do not write both questions on the same kind of political or physical feature, such as rivers, bodies of water, mountains, cities etc. Do not write both questions on the same area of the world.*

-**Trash, current events, or your choice 1/1**
-You can write anything you wish here except for topics included in the other broad categories above.
+**Pop culture, current events, or your choice 1/1** You can write anything you wish here except for topics included in the other broad categories above.
 You can write questions which mix categories here.

-*Do not write more than one trash question from the same general category. e.g. Don’t write two questions on sports.*
+*Do not write more than one pop culture question from the same general category. e.g. Don’t write two questions on sports.*

 ## Question-writing philosophy
 **Difficulty Level**